henryheyhey92/FlatRespository/readme.md

 **User Goals**

-The aim of users is to obtain pricing inforamtion of resale flat from past year and use it as future reference/guide to purchase HDB flats in singapore.
+The aim of users is to obtain pricing inforamtion of resale flat from past year and use it as future reference/guide to purchase HDB flats/ resale HDB flats in singapore.

 **Justification for the App**